 Trisha’s Bar – New Evaristo Club

 It seems every weekend there are several new bars around Soho, while others shut their doors for good.
 Things come and go.

 Not the New Evaristo Club, also known as Trisha’s Bar.
 It’s a true Soho stalwart – 75 years and counting.
 Most of them have had Trisha at the helm, and she’s quite the Soho icon in her own right.

 The secret to this club’s longevity?
-I suspect the friendliness factor has got something to do with it – it’s one of the most approachable “member’s only” clubs in London.
+We suspect the friendliness factor has got something to do with it – it’s one of the most approachable “member’s only” clubs in London.